 While my company reacHIRE wasn’t planning for a global pandemic, we were preparing for more remote and distributed workforces and thinking about how to give workers – especially women – what they need in order to thrive in more isolated environments.

 We weren’t planning for social distancing to this extreme, but we were developing a platform for women to build virtual communities within their companies, because research shows strong peer networks help women advance and achieve more than going it alone.

 We weren’t planning for women to wear five, six or seven more hats at home, but we were building new ways for women to set goals, track progress, and support one another in small, dedicated teams within their companies.
 We know how important organization and encouragement are when we feel isolated – especially during stressful times.

 How can we support women leaders today so they don’t become COVID-19 “collateral damage,” but instead lead us to a stronger and more caring tomorrow?

-Addie Swartz, CEO of reacHIRE, will moderate the MassTLC Professional Women’s Virtual Meetup: Advancing Your Workforce with 3 Strategies on July 21 at 11:00 am.
-Tickets are now available.
+Addie Swartz, CEO of reacHIRE, moderated the MassTLC Professional Women’s Virtual Meetup: Advancing Your Workforce with 3 Strategies on July 21, 2020.
+Watch a recording of the discussion here.
 This post originally appeared on the reacHIRE blog.